mrbobbytables/mesos-master/README.md

 In some cases (such as with zookeeper), it is possible to specify different logging levels and formats for each location.

 **Logstash-Forwarder**
 The Logstash-Forwarder binary and default configuration file can be found in `/skel/opt/logstash-forwarder`.
 It is ideal to bake the Logstash Server certificate into the base container at this location.
-If the certificate is called `logstash-forwarder.crt`, the default supplied Logstash-Forwarder config should not need to be modified, and the server setting may be passed through the `SERICE_LOGSTASH_FORWARDER_ADDRESS` environment variable.
+If the certificate is called `logstash-forwarder.crt`, the default supplied Logstash-Forwarder config should not need to be modified, and the server setting may be passed through the `SERVICE_LOGSTASH_FORWARDER_ADDRESS` environment variable.

 In practice, the supplied Logstash-Forwarder config should be used as an example to produce one tailored to each deployment.